arcalinea/simplechain/README.md

 ## Wallet

-Wallet and account behavior is a stub, currently only contains a function that returns an arbitrary random string as a "pubkey".
+Wallet and account behavior is a stub, currently only contains a function that returns an ecdsa keypair.

 + TODO: Key mgmt for accounts, set and track balances.